Yevgeniy Migunov: After the war

-On September 1943 VGIK returned to Moscow.
+In September 1943 VGIK returned to Moscow.
 Same year Migunov and his classmates joined Soyuzmultfilm and finished their first cartoon — Stolen Sun (considered lost today).
 In 1945 Migunov and Sazonov worked as art directors on the first traditionally animated Soviet feature The Lost Letter by the Brumberg sisters.
 In 1946 they helped Mstislav Paschenko to restore The Song of Happiness short from scratch.
 It became the first Soyuzmultfilm work to receive an international award (a bronze medal for the best animated film and a special award "For Humaneness" at the 8th Venice International Film Festival).

 Migunov also developed educational and methodological programme for animation courses under Soyuzmultfilm and taught character design.
 The 1948 release of the short comedy film Champion with art direction by Migunov was the first ever cartoon where oil paints were used for backgrounds.
-It also marked the start of the cold war anti-Disney campaign, being accused of "formalism" and "anthropomorphism".
+It also marked the start of the Cold War anti-Disney campaign, being accused of "formalism" and "anthropomorphism".
 Migunov vindictively drew his next film Polkan and Shavka as realistic as possible, and to his surprise it became "a golden standard" for the next ten years.

 In 1951 the short When New Year Trees Light Up directed by Paschenko, with art direction by Migunov, was chosen as the best children's movie at the 7th Karlovy Vary International Film Festival (it competed against feature motion pictures).
 Following years Migunov turned into one of the leading innovators at Soyuzmultfilm.